nextcloud-releases/all-in-one/readme.md

 On macOS, there are two things different in comparison to Linux: instead of using `--volume /var/run/docker.sock:/var/run/docker.sock:ro`, you need to use `--volume /var/run/docker.sock.raw:/var/run/docker.sock:ro` to run it after you installed [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 You also need to add `-e DOCKER_SOCKET_PATH="/var/run/docker.sock.raw"`to the startup command.
 Apart from that it should work and behave the same like on Linux.

 ### How to run it on Windows?
-On Windows, the following command should work after you installed [Docker Desktop](https://www.docker.com/products/docker-desktop/):
+On Windows, the following command should work in the command prompt after you installed [Docker Desktop](https://www.docker.com/products/docker-desktop/):

 ```
 docker run -it ^